akljph/technical-documentation/docs/Secrets Management/sharing-static-secrets.md

 ## Access Shared Secret

-Secrets that were shared by way of **Email** can be accessed directly from any browser, when working with **Token** flow, the recipient can use the CLI or using `curl` to unwrap the wrapping token for example using the CLI:
+Secrets that were shared by way of **Email** can be accessed directly from any browser.
+When working with **Token** flow, the recipient can use the CLI or using `curl` to unwrap the wrapping token for example using the CLI:

 ```shell
 akeyless unwrap-token --shared-token <shared token>